Update: This article was last updated on 25th November 2023 to reflect the accuracy and up-to-date information on the page.

 The primary element of teaching effective communication skills is to initiate conversations.
 Encourage your kids to express themselves.
 Ask them to narrate their experiences in the playground, with friends, in school, etc.

-Weed out the hurdles in their communication; prompt with the right words or phrases when they are stuck.
+Weed out the hurdles in their communication; prompt them with the right words or phrases when they are stuck.

 2. Create a cozy and comfy communication environment